Morristown Alimony Attorneys

 How New Jersey Courts Decide Alimony

-By law, New Jersey courts must look at 11 different factors when deciding alimony, including the parties’ incomes and previous lifestyle, the duration of the marriage, the health and education level of the parties and the equitable distribution of property.
+By law, New Jersey courts must look at 11 different factors when deciding alimony, including the parties’ incomes and previous lifestyle, the duration of the marriage before the separation or divorce, the health and education level of the parties and the equitable distribution of property.

 Some of the questions an alimony court will ask are — is one of the parties self-employed?
 Did the marriage last just a few years, or did it last for decades?
 What are the true incomes of the parties?
 Our attorneys can assess whether you should pursue permanent, rehabilitative or limited duration alimony: